adam-p/yesterday-i-learned/git.md

 Change the top commit from `pick` to `r` (reword), and all the others `s` (squash).

+### I was at the middle of writing a commit message, but realised I shouldn't be committing / I made a mistake

+In vim, type [`:cq`](http://stackoverflow.com/a/28134068/1558430) to make the editor quit and bail.

 ## "Your branch is ahead of..."
 *Your branch has different code than the remote one even if a `git pull origin (branch)` tells you `Already up-to-date.` This will make you deploy incorrect code.
 Beware!*
 On the branch that says that, do [`git reset --hard origin/(branch) && git pull`][stackoverflow 7]